mufan-li/mufan-li.github.io/stone_ito.md

 and only sketch the technique on a high level.
-In fact the complete proofs for this section are much more difficult, therefore we direct the rigorous reader to Dudley.
+In fact the complete proofs for this section are much more difficult, therefore we direct the rigorous reader to Dudley (2002).

 Suppose we are interested in proving the following well known theorem in probability theory.